OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/01-Testing_for_Session_Management_Schema.md

 Another pattern of attack consists of overflowing a cookie.
 Strictly speaking, this attack has a different nature, since here testers are not trying to recreate a perfectly valid cookie.
 Instead, the goal is to overflow a memory area, thereby interfering with the correct behavior of the application and possibly injecting (and remotely executing) malicious code.

+## Test Objectives

+- Gather sessions, for the same user and for different ones where possible.
+- Analyze and ensure that enough randomness exists to stop session forging attacks.
+- Modify cookies that are not signed and contain information that can be manipulated.

 ## How to Test

 ### Black-Box Testing and Examples